-When putting together your scrapbook or photo album pages, be aware that the method and materials you use will make a difference in whether your memorabilia will be preserved or damaged.
-Never use rubber cement, pressure-sensitive tapes such as masking or cellophane tape, staples, or hot glue gun adhesives.
-Acid-free acrylic adhesives may be used for some materials.
-Use only a small amount, preferably a drop in each corner.
-For important documents, memorabilia or original works of art, we recommend using photo corners.
+For important documents, memorabilia or original works of art, photo corners are the recommended method to hold items to a page.
 Paper corners that are acid- and lignin-free are pre-gummed and can be removed if desired.
 Clear polypropylene photo corners are self-adhesive and unobtrusive.
 Use larger corners for items that are 8 x 10” or larger so as not to damage the corners of your item.